nathanjpaek/kb-pilot/KernelBench/README.md

 This codebase is heavily based on the KernelBench codebase!

+As such it requires:
+1. A logged-in Modal account
+2. An OpenAI API Key with sufficient credits
+3. A conda environment with the sufficient prerequisite packages installed.

+We have instructions below but if you have trouble please contact Willy or Mafer for assistance!
+We are more than happy to demo the project and prove that it does indeed compile/work (there is just a lot of dependencies and annoying technical details to get setup in the first place)

 **Prerequisites:**
 - Activate conda environment: `conda activate kb-pilot` (or your environment name)
 - Set OpenAI API key (for kernel generation): `export OPENAI_API_KEY=your_key_here`